ibelkebir/GV-data-visualization/README.md

 Record of over 240k gun violence incidents from 2013 to 2018

+We'll be parsing the data later because it's 150 mb, but you can [download it here](https://www.kaggle.com/jameslko/gun-violence-data) and add it to your data folder in the repo.

 ### Relevance / Significance

 Gun violence is becoming a more prevalent issue in the US, including school shootings.